kscieslinski/CTF/pwn/phoenix/format-three/README.md

 ```

 ## Exploit
-We will want to overwrite the value under `0x64457845`.
-Printf let's us write to arbitrary location using `%n` type, which will set the value under provided address to number of bytes written so far:
+We want to overwrite the value under `0x64457845` (changeme).
+Printf let's us write to arbitrary location using `%n` type, which sets the value under provided address to number of bytes written so far:

 ```c
 int x;